VigneshVSV/hololinked/README.md

         self._wavelengths = self.device.wavelengths().tolist()
 ```

-Methods that are neither get-set of properties nor decorated with action decorator remain as plain python methods and are not accessible on the network.
+Methods that are neither decorated with action decorator nor acting as get-set of properties remain as plain python methods and are **not** accessible on the network.

 In WoT Terminology, again, such a method becomes specified as an action affordance: